Geoffrey Blainey: Academia

 In 1961, he began teaching economic history at the University of Melbourne, was made a professor in 1968, and was given the Ernest Scott chair in history in 1977.
 In 1982 he was appointed dean of Melbourne's Faculty of Arts.
 From 1994 to 1998, Blainey was foundation Chancellor of the University of Ballarat.
 He was visiting professor of Australian Studies at Harvard University.

-In the academic field, he was on the board of the Melbourne University Press in the early 1960s, deputy dean of the Economics Faculty in the early 1970s, president of the council of Queen's College in the University of Melbourne from 1971 to 1989, and on the national selection committee for the Harkness Fellowships from 1977 to 1989 (chairman 1983–89).
+Blainey was on the board of the Melbourne University Press in the early 1960s, deputy dean of the Economics Faculty in the early 1970s, president of the council of Queen's College in the University of Melbourne from 1971 to 1989, and on the national selection committee for the Harkness Fellowships from 1977 to 1989 (chairman 1983–89).

 Philanthropy and public service

 Blainey was invited by Prime Minister Harold Holt in 1967 to sit on the advisory board of the Commonwealth Literary Fund, serving until its abolition in 1973 (chairman 1971–73).
 He then became inaugural chairman of the Literature Board of the Australia Council for the Arts (Later called Australia Council), set up by the Whitlam government.
 He served on the Council from 1977–1981.
 Following Whitlam's election promise to introduce a Public Lending Right Scheme for authors, Blainey was appointed chairman of the committee representing authors, publishers and librarians that, in 1973, recommended the scheme adopted by the government a year later.
 Australia's scheme differed from the pioneering scheme adopted in Denmark in 1946.
 Blainey represented writers on the small group instructed to find the new national anthem that Whitlam had promised.
 From that initiative came a public poll supporting the long-standing Australian patriotic song, "Advance Australia Fair".

 In December 1973, Blainey was an Australian delegate to the first UNESCO conference held in Asia, in Yogyakarta, Java; it recommended cultural policies for Asia.

 Blainey was deputy chairman in 1974 and 1975 of the Whitlam government's Inquiry into Museums and National Collections, whose report ultimately led to the completion in Canberra, in 2001, of the National Museum of Australia with its emphasis on indigenous history.
 Most of the Inquiry's report had been drafted by Blainey and his colleague, Professor JD Mulvaney.

-In 1976, he became an inaugural commissioner on the Australian Heritage Commission, set up by the Fraser government to decide on conservation and environmental matters.
+In 1976, Blainey became an inaugural commissioner on the Australian Heritage Commission, set up by the Fraser government to decide on conservation and environmental matters.
 On the first council of the National Museum set up by the Hawke government in 1984 he was a short-term member.

-He was chairman of the Australia Council for four years and Chairman of the Australia-China Council from its inception in 1979 until June 1984.
+He was chairman of the Australia Council for four years and Chairman of the Australia–China Council from its inception in 1979 until June 1984.
 In 2001, he was the Chairman of the National Council for the Centenary of Federation.
 From 1994 to 1998, he was the Foundation Chancellor of the University of Ballarat.